-This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
+These statements show the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
 Police and Crime Commissioners raise taxation to cover expenditure in accordance with regulations; this may be different from the accounting cost.
 The taxation position is shown in the Movement in Reserves Statement.